ecaferzade/youtube-spotify-app/README.md

 to keep Spotify account up-to-date in sense of music and collect the whole musical experience in Spotify.
-### Goal
+### Covered Topics
-The personal gain from this project is getting familiar with REST API's
+The personal gain from this project are mainly:
-(YouTube and Spotify API's)
+* working with REST-APIs
-and JSON format.
+* JSON format
+* OAuth 2.0 Authorization Flow
 ### Credit
 The idea of this project is inspired by the following repository: